nehith23/my-portfolio/replit.md

 ## Overview

-This is a modern academic research portfolio website for Nehith Sai Vemulapalli, a PhD candidate in Robotics & AI.
+This is a modern academic research portfolio website for Nehith Sai Vemulapalli, a Master's graduate in Robotics & AI seeking PhD positions, jobs, and internships.
 The application showcases research publications, academic projects, professional experience, technical skills, and provides contact functionality.
-Built as a full-stack web application with a focus on professional presentation and academic credibility.
+Built as a full-stack web application with a focus on professional presentation and academic credibility optimized for job applications.

 ## User Preferences